 The Vice President for Research and Economic Development (VPRED) is key to UB 2020, the university's strategic plan for becoming a model 21st-century institution among the nation's highly ranked public research universities.

 The Office of the VPRED enables greater collaboration across campus while also encouraging industry and community involvement.
-These strategic alignments generate more innovative thinking in addressing complex scientific and social issues from multiple perspectives.
-OVPRED offices support researchers across campus from concept to commercialization.
+These strategic alignments generate more innovative thinking in addressing complex scientific and social issues.
+OVPRED offices support researchers across campus from concept to commercialization, and entrepreneurs going from lab to market.

-Research Compliance, the Clinical Research Office and Laboratory Animal Facilities support research and ensure that scientists meet guidelines and regulations.
-The UB Incubators provide a seedbed for young, technology-driven businesses and Technology Transfer protects discoveries, helps with commercialization and assist with industry/university agreements.
+Research Compliance, the Clinical Research Office and Laboratory Animal Facilities ensure that scientists meet guidelines and regulations.
+UB Incubators provide a seedbed for young, technology-driven businesses and Technology Transfer protects discoveries, helps with commercialization and assists with industry/university agreements.
 The Business and Entrepreneur Partnership office develops industry relationships and nurtures entrepreneurial enterprise.

-The Communities of Excellence address major issues through research, education and engagement.
+The multidisciplinary Communities of Excellence address major issues through research, education and engagement.

 GEM advances genomic science and literacy.
 This collaboration among the sciences, social sciences, arts and humanities will help us shift to greater health through more personalized medicine.